JuLieAlgebra/astronomy_data_analysis/README.md

 # astronomy-data-analysis
 A small library to work with astronomy catalogs and prepare fits image files for analysis.

 Sample fits files for image_stacking.py and smaller verions of both star catalogs for cross-matching can be found in the sample_data folder!
-Examples.ipynb will default to using the sample files.
+Examples.ipynb will default to using the sample data folder.

-Open the test python script or ipython notebook to see examples of usage - no configuration required to run on Linux or Windows.
+Open the ipython notebook to see examples of usage - no configuration required to run on Linux or Windows.

 ## Libraries Used:
 *	astropy